Whey protein is a staple for many when it comes to performance nutrition supplementation.

 Legion Whey+ Grass-Fed Protein (100% Isolate)

 Legion Whey is a very high-quality protein that is actually 100% isolate.
 So, it’s a great option for people with dairy sensitivities as it contains no lactose.
-Each batch is made from the milk of small Irish dairy farmers; which apparently produce very clean sources of dairy products.
+Each batch is made from the milk produced by small Irish dairy farms; which apparently results in very clean, high-quality dairy.

 There’s no artificial anything in Legion Whey+ and this is very reassuring for those who want the best in quality!